exyte/MediaPicker/README.md

 To try out the MediaPicker examples:
 - Clone the repo `https://github.com/exyte/MediaPicker.git`
-- Open `Examples/Examples.xcworkspace` in the Xcode
+- Open `MediaPickerExample.xcodeproj` in the Xcode
 - Run it!

 ## Installation